NubeDev/legacy-docs/chapter/firmwareapi/pycom/network/wlan.md

 - `keyfile` is the path to the client key.
 Only used if `username` and `password` are not part of the `auth` tuple.
 - `certfile` is the path to the client certificate.
 Only used if `username` and `password` are not part of the `auth` tuple.
 - `identity` is only used in case of <constant>WLAN.WPA2_ENT</constant> security.
 Needed by the server.
+- `hostname` is the name of the host connecting to the AP.
+Max length of name string is 32 Bytes

 {% hint style='info' %}
 The ESP32 only handles certificates with `pkcs8` format (but not the "Traditional SSLeay RSAPrivateKey" format).
 The private key should be RSA coded with 2048 bits at maximum.